 Our C and Matlab programs developed for the application to Lorenz'63 are posted on M. Cameron's web site \cite{mariakc} (see the package {\tt Qpot4Lorenz63.zip}) and on GitHub \cite{github}.

 The numerical techniques developed in this work can be used for the quasipotential analysis of certain classes of other 2D and 3D SDEs.
 The dimensional reduction to 2D can be beneficial for any 3D SDEs where the quasipotential with respect to an attractor grows primarily along some 2D manifold.
 The use of radial meshes can dramatically improve the accuracy of found quasipotential thresholds in the case if the attractor is a stable spiral point and, perhaps, the transition state is an unstable limit cycle.

 The application to the Lorenz'63 model allows us to see the limitations of the 3D quasipotential solver: the growth of required computational domains together with thinning out of the level sets results in underresolving the latter even with the use of $1001^3$ mesh sizes.
-On the other hand, it motivates the directions of the future research associated with $(i)$ combining the 3D OLIMs with techniques for generating of 3D mesh adapted for the geometry of the problem and $(ii)$ advancing of the techniques for learning 2D manifolds near which the stochastic dynamics is effectively focused.
+This motivates the directions of the future research associated with $(i)$ combining the 3D OLIMs with techniques for generating a 3D mesh adapted for the geometry of the problem and $(ii)$ advancing the techniques for learning 2D manifolds near which the stochastic dynamics are effectively focused.